 And

-time ever modeling a loco that is currently running, on the Conrail roster
+first time ever modeling a loco that is currently running, on the Conrail

 below photos were taken on 6-29-19 in Paulsboro NJ.
 What a novel concept it

 is to be able to take your own research photos especially close to home.
-As
+Also

 |